ambilykk/copilot-user-mgmt/README.md

 - Pending Cancellation Date
 - Team
 - Status - this field have the default value as 'pending_cancellation'.
 If the user is removed, this turned to 'deleted'

+## Potential for extension
+You can Fork and modify the Actions code to incorporate User management using Teams.
+Incorporate the [Remove teams from the Copilot subscription for an organization](https://docs.github.com/en/rest/copilot/copilot-user-management?apiVersion=2022-11-28#remove-teams-from-the-copilot-subscription-for-an-organization) API instead of [Remove users from the Copilot subscription for an organization](https://docs.github.com/en/rest/copilot/copilot-user-management?apiVersion=2022-11-28#remove-users-from-the-copilot-subscription-for-an-organization)

 ## Report
 Copilot usage report is added as a build artifact in the workflow.
 You can download the report from the workflow run page.